milutinke/Discord-Archive-Bot/README.md

 ### TODO (Unimplemented):

+-Sections archiving and distinguishing between channels with the same name but different sections
+  - If there are multiple channels with the same name, bot should ask the user which one he/she wants to archive or restore

 - Commands:
-  - Export archive
+  - Export archive (High priority)
-- Archive export: JSON, PDF, Plain Text, CSV, DOCX
+  - Archive export: JSON, PDF, Plain Text, CSV, DOCX, HTML
-- Roles archiving
+- Roles archiving (High priority)
-- Web Interface
+- Web Interface (Low priority)
+- Restoring messages as an images (If they do not include an attachment) (Low priority)
+- Archiving and restoration of embedded messages (Low priority)
+- Replication Bot (High priority)

 ## Setup